LondonHackspaceAI/common/Algorithms.md

 answer, feel free to write it up in your page(s) in the [users/](users/) area and link it from the term here (add something like [Christian](users/Christian.md)).
-We may chose *not* to read those pages if we feel like finding out the answers ourselves.
+We may chose *not* to read those pages right away though if we feel like finding out the answers ourselves.

 * regression